insane0hflex/DarkSouls3SaveGameBackupTool/README.md

 ![DarkSouls3SaveGameBackupTool](https://github.com/insane0hflex/DarkSouls3SaveGameBackupTool/blob/master/Images/example.png)

 ### ToDos
+- Keep a "MaxBackup" amount - like 10 - where older backups above 10 are automatically deleted.
 - ~~Store TimeInterval setting for user~~
 - ~~Make back up file name built with a human readable date rather than .ToFileTime()~~
 - ~~Prettify the UI~~
 - ~~Better code comments~~
 - ~~Create a check for the `.exe.config` file and create it if it doesn't exist~~
 - ~~Restore save from backup feature (instead of user manually deleting the old save and renaming a backup to `DS30000.sl2`~~
-- Keep a "MaxBackup" amount - like 10 - where older backups above 10 are automatically deleted.

 ### Build Instructions

 Want to build from source?

-Download/fork this repo then open the solution file (you will need Visual Studio installed with at least .NET Framework 4.0 installed) and build.
+Download this repo then open the solution file (you will need Visual Studio installed with at least .NET Framework 4.0 installed) and build.
 You can get [Visual Studio Community](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) for free.
-Once you build, the binary (.exe file) is located in /bin/Debug/ folder.
+Once you build, the binary (.exe file) is located in either the /bin/Debug/ folder or the /bin/Release/ folder.